 TC Transcontinental at a glance

 TC Transcontinental is a leader in flexible packaging in North America, and Canada’s largest printer.
 The Corporation is also a Canadian leader in its specialty media segments.

 Our mission: create products and services that allow businesses to attract, reach and retain their target customers

-Our vision: become a top leader in flexible packaging in North America while maintaining our position as Canada’s largest printer and as a leader in our specialty media segments.
+Our vision: become a top leader in flexible packaging in North America while maintaining our position as Canada’s largest printer and as the leading Canadian publishing group of French-language educational resources.